 All our meat is British and of the highest quality, from Aubrey Allen; an eighty year-old Warwickshire butcher suppling many of Britain’s finest restaurants as well as holding The Queen’s Royal Warrant.
 Our steaks are from Britain’s finest (increasingly rare) beef herds, 28-day dry-aged for stupendous flavour.
-Our Cotswold White chickens are free-range, as are our eggs, pork and ice-cream.
+Our Cotswold White chickens are free-range, as are our eggs and pork.
 Our lamb is Cornish.
 Our fish is native where possible, and we follow the ever-changing advice on sustainability.

 We don’t have a children’s menu, because we think they should eat food that’s as good as yours.
 Our chefs are happy to make smaller portions or simplified versions of anything on our menu.

 We love being a real pub as well as a great Gastropub.
 With Continental beers and lagers including Peroni and Estrella, and we are serious about our spirits too.
 Tanqueray Gin and Ketel One Vodka are our current favourites for pouring.
 Or try the range of premium gins, vodkas and aperitifs from our drinks list.